 One of the characteristics of a good teacher is someone who practices what they teach.
 They know how to adopt a beginner’s mindset and prove it by learning.
 The most advanced teachers are those who keep learning.
 Trust your gut instincts.
 They don’t need to sell themselves as self-proclaimed experts who already know it.
 (4)

-The best tool to ferret out the facts from fiction is what we call comparative analysis.
+The best tool to ferret out the facts from fiction is comparative analysis.
 It’s a structured scientific approach to comparative religious studies.
 Another vital tool is the Enneagram.
 The Enneagram can help us spot our harmful thought scripts.

-You’ll need to confront and remove negative bias and prejudice before adding positive thought scripts.
+Before adding positive thought scripts, you must confront and remove negative bias and prejudice.
 Removing negative programming isn’t easy inner work, but it is necessary.
 Once you’ve removed the harmful programming scripts, you can replace them with positive ones using affirmations.
 Don’t overlay positive affirmations over harmful or destructive programming.
 Your negative self-talk will override them.

 Learn How to Adopt a Beginner’s Mindset